MSK Diagnostic Ultrasound Scan | iPS Clinics in Bridgend, Cardiff, Carmarthen, Newport & Porthcawl Logo Phone Icon Call

 Arthritis

-Limitation: Deep distal biceps pathology is best assessed with MRI.
+Limitation: Distal biceps (anterior elbow) pathology is best assessed with MRI, due to it’s oblique and deep location.

 Wrist, Hand & Fingers